kirushpeter/kirushpeter/README.md

 - 👯 I’m looking to collaborate on **Hardware and software development**

-- 👨‍💻 All of my projects are available at [/.../]

 - 💬 Ask me about **C and python**

 - 📫 How to reach me **peterkir5693@gmail.com**